lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-ACK-Format1 title='Format of an SCHC ACK for All-1 windows'}

+The Rule ID and Dtag values in the SCHC ACK messages MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
+This allows matching the SCHC ACK and the corresponding SCHC Fragments.

 The Bitmap carries information on the reception of each fragment of the window as described in {{FragTools}}.

 See {{SCHCParams}} for a discussion on the size of the Bitmaps.